ailswan/ailswan.github.io/_essays/basic- Q&A.md

 When cookies are disabled, preventing the use of cookies to store user information, only sessions are available.
 In addition, Session ID should not be stored in a cookie.
 Instead, URL rewriting is used to pass the Session ID as a parameter in the URL.

-Feel free to use or modify this content.
-If you have more questions or need further assistance, let me know!

 ---